 When we rush our improvement we commit 3 big mistakes that can slow, halt or, worse, reverse our progress:

 1) We rush through the learning stage and jump right to the repetition (i.e. improvement) stage.
 The problem with this is self-explanatory when we see it written down.
 Naturally, repeating a phrase that hasn't been learned well means that we're going to get really good at playing that phrase wrong.
-Instead of repeating right away, consider spending a lot more time in the learning stage memorizing your fingerings and rhythms slowly and correctly before moving to the improvement stage.
+Instead of repeating right away, spend a lot more time in the learning stage memorizing your fingerings, rhythms, and expression slowly and correctly before moving to the improvement stage.
 Take your time building a solid and secure foundation before building your house.

 3) We work way too hard.
 For most of us that means too many repetitions, too much time in each practice session and way too much tension.
-Scientific research has clearly shown that progress has less to do with repetition amount or practice time and more to do with specific goal-setting and very deliberate practice focused on problem solving.
+Scientific research has clearly shown that progress has less to do with a high amount of repetitions or practice time and more to do with specific goal-setting and very strategic practice focused on problem-solving.

 Instead of making repetition amount or practice time your goal for each practice session, make specific improvement your primary goal for whatever you are working on.
 Give yourself 2-3 specific improvement goals for your phrase (e.g., play phrase slowly with rhythmic accuracy, make sure shifts are smooth and accurate in time, play phrase correctly at 3 different increasing tempos, etc).
-While you practice, focus on improving, not on how many reps. you do or time you've spent doing it.
-Once you see a bit of progress, validate it with a few more reps. and move one to the next task.
+Work on those goals one at a time and while you practice, focus on improving, not on how many reps. you do or on how much time you've spent doing it.
+Once you see a bit of progress, validate it with a few more reps. and move on to the next goal or challenge.

 For your practice sessions, somewhere between 30-60 minutes/session for 1-3 sessions/day is ideal.
 Think about practice session time as a maximum number of minutes, not as a goal to be reached.
-If I can accomplish my specific improvement goals in less than 60 minutes, that's excellent!
+Stop when you've reached your max (or before if you've accomplished your goals efficiently).
+For example, if I can accomplish my specific improvement goals in less than 60 minutes, that's excellent!

-Over the years I have adjusted my mindset to one of patience combined with consistency and LOTS of relaxation.
+Over the years I have adjusted my mindset to one of patience combined with consistency and LOTS of relaxation (e.g., minimal tension and lots of breaks).
 I have learned that a piece of music is ready when my body decides it's ready, not when I decide that my body is ready to play it. 🤔 So make sure to enjoy the process (no matter how slow it may feel) and to stay relaxed when you practice.
 Be consistent and patient and you'll see results sooner than you think.